JodyMurray/p4-plant-blog/README.md

     - An admin can also create, modify and delete profile objects.
     - OneToOneField relationship with User
     - Returns User to Profile page.

+- Post model
+    - The post model contains all fields necessary for a blog post.
+    - The model includes fields; title, slug, author, update_on, content, featured_image, excerpt, created_on, status, likes.
+    - The featured_image uses cloudinary field and has a default image in case none is chosen.
+    - The blogpost_like use a ManyToManyField and returns a likes count.
+    - Get absolute url is defined and returns you to the "Add post" section.

 - Newsletteruser model